scipy-conference/scipy_proceedings/papers/hack/my_paper.rst

   Schematic of ESPI showing how the ESPI measures the change in the object due to thermal or mechanical stress by tracking the speckles' phase change on the surface.

-As the surface tilted during the test, it produced fringes where the phases across the structure would transition from :math:'\pi' to :math:'-\pi'.
+As the surface tilted during the test, it produced fringes where the phases across the structure would transition from :math:`\pi` to :math:`-\pi`.
 This tilt needed to be removed in order to allow us to measure the relative changes from one region of the structure to another.

 .. figure:: ESPI_tilt_schematic.jpg

-  Schematic showing how bulk tilt introduces multiple :math:'2\pi' variations across the structure and how it gets corrected in processing, allowing for relative variations to be measured across the surface as described in "Testing the BSTA".
+  Schematic showing how bulk tilt introduces multiple :math:`2\pi` variations across the structure and how it gets corrected in processing, allowing for relative variations to be measured across the surface as described in "Testing the BSTA".

-Since the measured phase is ambiguous by multiples of :math:'2\pi', special techniques are required to remove these ambiguities.
+Since the measured phase is ambiguous by multiples of :math:`2\pi`, special techniques are required to remove these ambiguities.
 One is to presume that continuous surfaces have continuous phase, and any discontinuities on continuous surfaces are due to phase wrapping.
 Thus